-4.13.1 Store Requirements
+4.14.1 Store Requirements

 To use this functionality in BrightstarDB, the store must support query using SPARQL 1.1 Query and update using SPARQL 1.1 Update.
-The store must also have a connector available for it in DotNetRDF.
+The store must also have a connector available for it in DotNetRDF, or support SPARQL 1.1 Protocol.

 A number of commercial and non-commercial stores are supported by DotNetRDF (for a list please refer to the DotNetRDF documentation).

-4.13.2 Configuration
+4.14.2 Configuration and Connection Strings